CurtisLeeBolin/leedev.org/_posts/2022-09-21-Microsoft-Windows-Convert-MBR-BIOS-to-GPT-UEFI.md

 Apply these changes

-Now set the `esp` and `boot` flag for the newly created UEFI partition
+Now set the `esp` and `boot` flags for the newly created UEFI partition

 Shutdown the VM